menu

 Occupations and Workforce

-When you are in Montezuma, you'll notice that it is more blue-collar than most other communities in America.
-59.09% of Montezuma’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Montezuma is a blue-collar town, with 59.09% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Montezuma is a village of transportation and shipping workers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Montezuma who work in architecture and engineering (13.64%), food service (9.09%), and business and financial occupations (9.09%).

 Setting & Lifestyle